Pruning trees and woody shrubs is an essential part of landscape maintenance. Right now in the dormant season is the prime time to prune.

 Normally, we begin pruning trees and shrubs in late November or early December, just after the first frost.
-But in years with abnormal weather, your landscape may experience greater mortality than in previous years and you may want to begin pruning earlier.
+But in years with abnormal weather, your landscape may experience greater trunk or branch mortality than in previous years and you may want to begin pruning earlier.

-The general rule for pruning trees is once every four to seven years, or you can use my simple rule: every five years or during a year ending in 0 or 5.
-It’s fairly easy to remember!
+The general rule for pruning trees is once every four to seven years.
+You can also use my simple rule: every five years or in a year ending in zero or five.
+It’s easy to remember!

-Always begin with a plan.
 Start with plants that have dead branches.
-Look at the buds and the bark.
-Dead branches will not have any full buds at the tips or will have loose or sunken bark.
+Look at the buds and the bark — dead branches will not have any full buds at the tips or will have loose or sunken bark.
 If these are not readily apparent, scratch the bark with your fingernail or pocket knife.
 A living branch will be green beneath the bark.
-A dead one will not.

 Pruning trees and woody shrubs is an essential job of landscape maintenance.
-The dormant season is the proper time to do it for both the tree and you.
+The dormant season — late November, December, January and early February — is the correct time to do it.